tanay0505/NetReconX/README.md

 | `--no-os-detect` | Skip OS fingerprinting | off |
 | `--timestamp` | Add timestamp to output filename | off |

-> **Note:** Root/sudo is required because the tool uses raw sockets (Scapy) for ARP scanning, OS fingerprinting, and UDP probes.
->
-> **Note:** CVE lookups query the public NVD API, which is rate-limited to ~5 requests / 30 seconds.
-The tool deduplicates by service/version and respects this limit automatically.

 <br>

 ## 📄 Sample Output